 After addressing the necessity of presenting thorough financial records, self-employed individuals should also focus on maintaining a robust credit score and demonstrating financial stability.

 A good credit score reassures lenders about the borrower’s ability to afford the mortgage repayments consistently.
-It is advisable to regularly check one’s credit file to guarantee accuracy and to identify areas for improvement.
+It is advisable to regularly check one’s credit file to ensure accuracy and to identify areas for improvement.

 Financial stability, evidenced by steady income and the capacity to manage expenses, considerably impacts the mortgage rate offered.
 Those with erratic incomes might face higher mortgage rates.